zpaolo11x/Arcadeflow-AM-Theme/README.md

-# Arcadeflow - Attract Mode theme by zpaolo11x - v 3.2 #
+# Arcadeflow - Attract Mode theme by zpaolo11x - v 3.3 #

 Arcadeflow is an horizontal scrolling, grid based theme for MAME, it doesn't support multiple systems and is based on snapshots and game titles, not on flyers or cartridge boxes.
 If you have video snaps they will appear over the selected thumbnail without sound, and you can open a larger video preview with sound.

 The layout adapts to different aspect ratios (5:4, 4:3, 16:9 and 16:10) automatically and reasonably well (external snaps get partially cut but not completely obscured) and a different layout is enabled for vertical aspect ratio.

-## What's new in v 3.2 #
+## What's new in v 3.3 #

-- Revised the smooth shadow under texts, now it's resolution-independent and more optimized
-- Added an option to have 1-row layouts for both horizontal and vertical
-- Enlarged some elements of the UI for lower resolution screens
+- Bug fixes for 1-row mode and for response to signals like next_game, next_page etc

 ## Custom controls #